yukairex/tBTC_Tipping_Bot/README.md

     - `user` set to the value gotten by right-clicking the bot on your server and clicking `Copy ID`.
 This requires `Developer Mode` to be enabled on your
 - Install NodeJS dependencies via `npm i`.
   - `discord.js` will print several warnings about requiring a peer but none was installed.
 These are normal, and refer to optional packages for connecting to voice channels, something we don't do.

+### Docker

+To build your container, run either `npm run build` from the project's root dir, or `docker build .`.
+Once your image is created on your local disk, run the container with `docker run -d $IMAGE_ID`.
+You can get the $IMAGE_ID by running `docker image ls`.